noreenwu/cupcakecafe/README.md

 Roles:

-    the public (unauthenticated user) - can view cupcakes or individual cupcakes specified by id
+    the public (an unauthenticated user) - can view cupcakes or individual cupcakes specified by id

     Bakery Clerk - can view cupcakes (or individual cupcakes) and view orders (or individual orders by id)